trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.md

 If your cluster has globally-trusted certificates, you should only need to enable TLS.
-If you require custom configuration for certificates, the connector supports key stores and trust stores in PEM or Java Key Store (JKS) format.
+If you require custom configuration for certificates, the connector supports key stores and trust stores in P12 (PKCS) or Java Key Store (JKS) format.

 The available configuration values are listed in the following table: